OceanLabs/Android-Print-SDK/docs/push_notifications.md

     </application>
 ```

+Again be sure to replace `<your-app-package>` with your application package in the above.

 Add your **Google Sender Id** as a string resource.
 Remember from earlier that this is the 12-digit project number from the Google API Console.